hess8/qbtManager/README.md

 Create a file with a string on each line that contains part of the name of the client you want to filter.
 Or edit the sample file `my_clients_to_filter.txt` and use it.

 ## Credit
 Much of this code is from Od1gree/btDownloadManager, which doesn't appear to be maintained.
-My pull requests to add features and fix bugs haven't been addressed).
+My pull requests to add features and fix bugs haven't been addressed.